The Hidden Impact of Trauma on Self-Esteem: Understanding the Connection - Read more on Khiron Clinics

 Low Self-Esteem

-Low self-esteem is a complex phenomenon that can go unnoticed by many individuals.
-Although not always overtly expressed, certain behaviours and cognitive patterns serve as indicators of underlying self-esteem struggles.
+Low self-esteem is a complex phenomenon that can go unnoticed by many individuals, particularly those navigating the long-term effects of trauma impacts.
+Although not always overtly expressed, certain behaviours and cognitive patterns become indicators of underlying self-esteem issues, which may develop gradually after past trauma or stressful life events.
 Understanding these signs is crucial in providing meaningful support.

 Subtle signs of low self-esteem include:

 This is by no means an exhaustive list.
-After all, it is important to remember that each person is unique, and so too is their sense of self.
+Each person is unique, and so too is their sense of self, especially for trauma survivors who may internalise experiences differently.
+Understanding these behaviours is an important step toward self-esteem rebuilding and long-term emotional healing.
 However, by thinking about negative thoughts and behaviours, it is possible to notice the concealed signs of low self-esteem 3.

 The Connection Between Trauma and Self-Esteem

 Once low self-esteem has been recognised, it is necessary to seek out the underlying causes behind this negative self-perception.
-While there are many reasons a person may have self-esteem issues, most contributing factors can be ascribed to trauma or traumatic events.
+While there are many reasons a person may develop self-esteem issues, a significant number can be traced back to trauma, including both acute events and long-standing stressors.
+These experiences often shape a person’s self-worth traumatic narrative, influencing how they perceive their value in relationships, work and daily life.
 For example:

 • Bullying